The Future of Hybrid Events: Are We Really Designing for Two Audiences?

 One Event, Two Ways to Experience It

 Hey there!
 I am Aron, the founder of Thebusinessdive.
-With my website & YouTube channel, I reach 25.000 -35.000 people monthly with the mission to help you find the perfect productivity apps.
-Subscribe to my YouTube channel to hear more about the best productivity tools.
-Let’s dive in!
+I have been testing productivity apps for almost three years now.
+I reach 25.000 -50.000 people monthly with the mission to help you find the perfect productivity apps.
+Subscribe to my YouTube channel, newsletter, and social media to hear more about the best productivity tools.
+Letβs dive in!